cohure/CHR2024-website/content/cfp.md

 ### Venue

-The 2024 edition of the Computational Humanities Research conference will be hosted by the [Center for Humanities Computing, Aarhus University](https://chc.au.dk/).
+The 2024 edition of the Computational Humanities Research conference will be hosted by the [DIGHUMLAB](https://dighumlab.org/) and
+[Center for Humanities Computing, Aarhus University](https://chc.au.dk/).
 The conference will be a hybrid event with an option to attend in person in Aarhus, virtually, or a combination of the two.
 More details will follow soon.